Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)

 MEDICAL ANGINA TREATMENT

 Medical treatment for coronary heart disease includes drugs called antianginal drugs, which alleviate symptoms and support heart function.
 It also includes lifestyle modifications.
 Medical treatment is usually considered first for all people with coronary heart disease.
 Medical therapy is discussed in detail in a separate article.
-(See "Patient information: Angina treatment — medical therapy (Beyond the Basics)".)
+(See "Patient education: Medications for angina (Beyond the Basics)".)

 INTERVENTIONAL ANGINA TREATMENT